danito-net/la8el/README.md

 We need to first create an Astra DB instance and gather all your credentials.
 If you haven’t already, you can sign up for a free [Astra DB](https://astra.datastax.com/register/U2FsdGVkX19zeWDUisJfqu6pgafepR9DQlGoSfelRapdhWXHN4tOhOh4TWeg6yvtkItADFtdcZwJLBpicGp2vwe1Q2u3A4le1Q2u3A4l) account that will give you 80 GB monthly to work with (credit card information is not needed).

-The la8el's device prototype are two types:
+There are two types of la8el's device prototype:
 1. la8el anchor device, using ESP32 microcontroller as a controlling unit
 2. la8el tag device, using Raspberry Pi Zero 2 W as a computing / processing unit and as a digital label display